Terms of business

 3. How we communicate with you

 We will communicate with you in English both verbally and in writing for the sending and reception of orders.
 To avoid any doubt instructions should be issued in writing.
-Writing may include email, but not social media.
+Writing may include email or communications via our client portal, but not social media.

 4. The services we provide you with – how we work

-We will advise and make a recommendation to you after we have assessed your needs.
-Our recommendation will be based on a sufficient range of retail investment products, instruments and structured deposits to offer an independent service.
+We will advise and make recommendations to you after we have assessed your needs.
+Our recommendations will be based on a sufficient range of retail investment products, instruments, and structured deposits to offer an independent service.

 Our advice is based on the information that you give us which should be up to date, accurate and complete.
 If you refuse to give us relevant information we need to provide advice, we may refuse to proceed.